julik43/Deep-Learning-Course/README.md

 	Then run the code from a terminal by doing python recognize_dnn_1ch_keras_NAT_eva.py

+# To create a new CNN

-# To create a new convolutional network to work with the DCASE 2016 task 4 database.
+To create a new convolutional network to work with the DCASE 2016 task 4 database.

 1. Download the "dcase2016_task4-master" database